‘My fear right now is Western countries falling for Israeli propaganda’

 “But I was very disturbed when I woke up, realising it was just a dream.
 And it will only remain a dream.”

-After Hamas’s unprecedented deadly assault in Israel, top EU officials held vigils in Brussels to remember the Israeli victims of the attacks, as buildings across the bloc were draped in the white and blue of Israel’s flag.
+After Hamas’s unprecedented deadly assault in Israel, top EU officials held vigils in Brussels to remember the Israeli victims of the attacks, as buildings across the bloc were lit up in the white and blue of Israel’s flag.

 But Alfarra said there is little sympathy for the thousands of Palestinians who have died since, as Israel relentlessly bombards Gaza, the besieged Palestinian strip he hails from.